F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 [redirection documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_redirection)

-Output forwading is done using `|` (pipe) operator, just like in Linux.
+Output forwarding is done using `|` (pipe) operator, just like in Linux.
 For redirecting the output to a file, there are the following operators:

 - `>`: redirect to file, overwrite if exists
 - `>>`: redirect to file, append if exists